-- Yearbooks: Students are all assigned an ad to sell as a way of building business skills and to cover the price of printing The Grove.
+- Yearbooks: Students are all assigned an ad to sell so as to cover the price of printing The Grove.
 Families of students who do not sell an ad will be charged at cost (typically about \$15) if they decide to take a copy of the yearbook. - Fees for private music lessons are charged when the lessons begin.
 Coaching and uniform use costs are covered by the Activities Fee, but fees for activities with other organizations for after-school kayaking (Zoar) or skiing (Berkshire East) are not.
 Families will be billed for uniforms missing or not returned in other than good condition.
 Families are responsible for providing appropriate footwear and safety gear for the sport(s) in which their child/ren choose to participate. - Per use fees will be charged for photography students using both traditional and digital materials on campus.